multifreded/hv20/day18/README.md

 ### Recovering the lost wrapped passphrase file

-Before a search through out the raw data of the image can be done, some identifying property that wrapped passphrases have needs to be determined.
-Since I couldn't find anything readily on the web, the next best thing is to produce my own _dummy_ wrapped passphrase file and look at to maybe find a identifying head byte sequence.
+Before beginning to search through the raw data of the backup image, some identifying property of _wrapped passphrase_ files needs to be determined.
+Since wasn't anything readily retreivable on the web, the next best thing is to produce _dummy_ wrapped passphrase file and look at it.
+Maybe there is some identifying header byte sequence …

 ```sh
 $ ecryptfs-wrap-passphrase dummy